ctch3ng/Compressed-Sensing-Example/README.md

 The sample data used in the demonstration is obtained from http://people.sc.fsu.edu/~jburkardt/data/png/png.html

-The following procedures are for Ubuntu 16.04 with Docker 17.12.0-ce
+The following procedures are for Ubuntu 16.04 with Docker 17.12.0-ce installed

 In the terminal:
 ```